stefanGT44/Student-Web-Service/README.md

 * Professors
 * Students

-Some functionalities are available for all users, such as:
+Some functionalities are available to all users:
 * Login (simulation - checking if a user exists in the database by the provided username)
 * Preview of the class schedule of the current active semester
 * Preview of the bulletin board and downloading attachments